phzh1984/-3-.-Energy-Data-Analysis-Visualization-and-Outlier-Detection/README.md

-# Energy-Data-Analysis-Visualization-and-Outlier-Detection
+# Energy Data Analysis Visualization and Outlier Detection Using the Julia Programming Language

 Dataset

-The dataset (“households-24hrs.tsv”) It is a Tab Separated Values (TSV) file that contain the power consumption records of 241 households measured every 30 minutes over 24 hours.
+The dataset (“households-24hrs.tsv”) is a Tab Separated Values (TSV) file that contains the power consumption records of 241 households measured every 30 minutes over 24 hours.
 Note the format of the spreadsheet: each household makes a column of 48 entries.

 Project Tasks